evanx/phantomjs-query/README.md

 # phantomjs-query

-A containerised utility to query HTML document element text content from a URL using PhantomJS.
+A containerised utility to query HTML document elements using PhantomJS.

 ## Primary examples